Home » Disaster Management Project

 Disaster management in India is one of the most crucial points of discussion because of India’s highly diversified Climate.
 Indian Subcontinent is frequently evident of natural catastrophes such as Cyclones, earthquakes, floods, and droughts.
 Disaster management is the process of planning for and responding to natural disasters.
-It entails carefully organising resources to mitigate the damage caused by calamities.
-It also entails a systematic strategy for handling catastrophe prevention, readiness, response, and recovery duties. n the article we will discuss Disaster Management Types, how to prepare Disaster Management Projects for Class 9 and 10 students along with Disaster Management Project ideas.
+It entails carefully organizing resources to mitigate the damage caused by calamities.
+It also entails a systematic strategy for handling catastrophe prevention, readiness, response, and recovery duties. n the article we will discuss it’s types, how to prepare Disaster Management Projects for Class 9 and 10 students along with new project ideas.

 According to the United Nations, a disaster is a major disruption of a community or society’s ability to function that involves extensive affects on people, property, the economy, or the environment and beyond the capacity of the affected community or society to deal using its own resources.